 The University Centre in Svalbard (UNIS; Figure 1) is a unique educational institution.
-It is a share-holding company, fully owned by the Norwegian Ministry of Education and Research and does not charge tuition fees.
+It is a shareholding company, owned by the Norwegian Ministry of Education and Research and does not charge tuition fees.
 It was established in 1993 to provide university level education in Arctic studies, to carry out high quality research, and to contribute to the development of Svalbard as an international research platform.
 UNIS offers undergraduate, graduate and postgraduate-level courses, all delivered in the English language.
-One example of integration of research and education has been presented by Senger et al. (2021a) focussing on an annual BSc-level course taught at UNIS, "Integrated Geological Methods: from outcrop to geomodel".
-The course has been partially externally funded through the University of the Arctic (UArctic) and paved the way for the development of the Svalbox digital outcrop model (DOM) database (Betlem et al., 2023; Senger et al., 2021b).
-Svalbox facilitates further activity including MSc and PhD projects that systematically contribute to the growing database of DOMs.
+One example of integration of research and education has been presented by Senger

+- et al. (2021a) focussing on an annual BSc-level course taught at UNIS, "Integrated Geological Methods: from outcrop to geomodel".
+The course has been partially externally funded through the University of the Arctic (UArctic) and paved the way for the development of the "Svalbox digital outcrop model (DOM) database (Betlem et al., 2023; Senger et al., 2021b).
+Svalbox facilitates further activity including MSc and PhD projects that systematically contribute to the growing database of DOMs. - 130 UNIS courses require a field component thus maximizing the benefit of being located in the natural laboratory of the high Arctic.
+With this in mind, no UNIS course could be physically run at universities on the Norwegian mainland, and UNIS is thus considered as Norway's field university.
+This is reflected amongst others in ongoing work as part of two Norwegian Centres for Excellent Education, BioCEED and iEarth, where UNIS is actively involved particularly with field teaching and learning.
+Some of this

-UNIS courses require a field component thus maximizing the benefit of being located in Svalbard, the natural laboratory of the high Arctic.
-With this in mind, no UNIS course could be held at universities on the Norwegian mainland, and UNIS is thus considered as Norway's field university.
-This is reflected amongst others in ongoing work as part of two Norwegian Centres for Excellence in Education, BioCEED and iEarth, where UNIS is actively involved particularly with field teaching and learning.
-Some of this work reflects the increased use of digital tools such as digital field notebooks (Senger and Nordmo, 2021) or virtual field guides (Eidesen and Hjelle, 2023) to bridge the classroom to the field approach focussing on a graduate course on Arctic Glaciers and Landscapes.
-Nonetheless, a truly circum-Arctic approach that integrates the spatial and temporal range required to decipher the deep-time evolution of the Arctic region is currently missing from the curriculum of Norwegian university courses Secondly, there are few publicly available thematic data sets that have been pre-compiled and allowing for the multi-disciplinary teaching of Arctic geology.
+- 135 work reflects the increased use of digital tools such as digital field notebooks (Senger and Nordmo, 2021) or virtual field guides (Eidesen and Hjelle, 2023) to bridge the classroom to the field sites.
+Malm (2021) provides a more pedagogical approach focussing on a graduate course on Arctic Glaciers and Landscapes.
+Nonetheless, we currently miss a truly circum-Arctic approach that integrates the spatial and temporal range required to decipher the evolution of the Arctic region.
+Secondly, there are few - 140 publicly available thematic data sets that allow multi-disciplinary teaching of Arctic geology.

-In this contribution we present an international collaboration project, 'NOR-R-AM' ("Changes at the Top of the World through Volcanism and Plate Tectonics").
-In particular, we focus on describing a direct outcome of this project, which was a 10 ECTS (European Credit Transfer and Accumulation System) MSc and PhD-level course jointly developed by project members.
+In this contribution we present an international collaboration project, 'NOR-R-AM' ("Changes at the Top of the World through Volcanism and Plate Tectonics"), described in more detail below.
+In particular, we focus on describing a direct outcome of this project, which was a 10 ECTS (European Credit Transfer and Accumulation System) MSc and PhD-level course jointly developed by project

+- 145 members.
 The 6-week course was held at UNIS and was titled "Arctic Tectonics and Volcanism".
-The annual course has run consecutively from 2018 onwards.
-Throughout the course, integration across temporal and spatial scales, across disciplines and across various software tools, is stressed as an important learning objective.
-One of the key motivations of this contribution is to provide adequate information, expert insights and data packages so that the course can also be taught (albeit without the field component) elsewhere.
-As such, we also provide two quality-controlled data sets along with teaching material so that these datasets, and/or their formulations, can be implemented elsewhere, whether in Arctic, polar, geoscience or other courses.
+The annual course has run consecutively from (including a 2-week pilot course) from 2018 onwards.
+Throughout the course, integrating across temporal and spatial scales, across disciplines and across various software tools, are stressed as an important learning objective.
+In this paper, we also provide two quality-controlled data sets along with teaching material so that these datasets, and/or their - 150 formulations, can be implemented elsewhere, whether in Arctic, polar, geoscience or other courses.